folorunshoayomide/Logistics-Database-SQL-Analysis/README.md

 End-to-end SQL analysis of a simulated logistics company covering **8 analytical domains**: driver performance, route profitability, fleet utilization, maintenance, fuel efficiency, customer analysis, safety metrics, and seasonal patterns.

-The goal was to surface actionable operational insights from raw transactional data using advanced SQL — including window functions, CTEs, ROLLUP, CASE WHEN, weighted aggregations, and multi-table JOINs.
+The goal was to surface actionable operational insights from raw transactional data using SQL.

-This project was built entirely from scratch — I downloaded the raw data tables, set up a local PostgreSQL database, imported each table manually, defined relationships, and wrote all queries from the ground up
+This project was built entirely from scratch —  the raw data tables were downloaded, a local PostgreSQL database was set up, imported each table manually, defined relationships, and all queries written from the ground up

 ---